Jaffar-Hussein/Jaffar-Hussein/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on  React and Ruby
+- 🔭 I’m currently working on  Benin Infanticide
-- 🌱 I’m currently learning : Ruby
+- 🌱 I’m currently learning : Scikit-Learn

 - 📫 How to reach me: jaffar.gura@universite-paris-saclay.fr